ahrefs/monorobot/README.md

 Here is an example of a [config file](./test/notabot.json).

 ### Secret file

 Secret file is where sensitive information such as the urls used for webhooks and other tokens are stored.

+Likewise for details about each field in the secret file, please refer to [notabot.atd](./lib/notabot.atd).

+Here is an example of a [secret file](./test/secrets.json).

 #### Token generation